 The Foundation of Business Operations

 Assets and liabilities are the building blocks of a business’s financial structure.
 Assets represent the resources needed to generate income and sustain operations, while liabilities reflect the obligations incurred to finance those resources.
 Together, they define the financial position and operational capacity of a business.
-Understanding the nature of these elements is essential for effective decision-making, financial planning, and maintaining long-term stability in any organization.
+According to OECD corporate statistics (2024), firms with balanced asset-liability ratios show 28% higher survival rates over a ten-year horizon.
+Understanding these dynamics ensures effective decision-making, robust financial planning, and long-term stability in any organization.